60 Linux Networking commands and scripts

 - nethogs – a small ‘net top’ tool.

-- Netperf – Network bandwidth Testing.
+- Netperf – Network bandwidth testing.

-- netplan – Netplan is a utility for easily configuring networking on a linux system.
+- netplan – Netplan is a utility for easily configuring networking on a Linux system.

 - netsniff-ng – Swiss army knife for daily Linux network plumbing.